praveenc/bedrock-blog-buddy/README.md

 streamlit run BlogBuddy.py
 ```

+Once the app is launched, select `Embedding Model`, `Text Generation Model (llm)` and `AWS Region` and click save.

+Navigate to `Refresh Data` page and click on `Refresh Feed`, this seeds your local DB.

+You can now click on `Chat` to start your session.

 ## VectorDB and Storage

 We use [LanceDB](https://lancedb.com/) as our vector store.
 Vectors and metadata are stored locally.